May 12, 2026 by PufferStack Team

 If your product needs education, delay is usually caused by unanswered buyer questions, not insufficient excitement.

-Example sprint, Week 2: Seed proof and turn interest into trust
+Week 2: Seed proof and turn interest into trust

-The second week before launch should be proof week.
+Week 2 should be proof week.

 This is where you stop relying on your own claims and start showing reactions, use cases, and evidence from other people.
 Shopify's own pre-launch guidance recommends getting products into the hands of prospective customers and working with influencers to generate authentic images and videos before launch.